+Life after a divorce or separation requires many adjustments.
+One big one?
+Learning to live alone again.
 After my separation, I texted my older cousin for words of advice.
-He survived a divorce, lived on his own for a while, and is now happily remarried.
-While discussing my pending move to a new place, he made one particular comment during our exchange that stuck in my brain until moving day: “Living on your own seems exciting at first, but you won’t know how you’ll handle it until that first night alone after you move in, lock the door for the night, and get into bed.
+He’d previously survived a divorce, lived on his own for a while, and is now happily remarried.
+While discussing my pending move to a new place, we talked about how to readjust to living alone and dealing with the loneliness that can strike.
+He made one particular comment that stuck in my brain until moving day: “Living alone seems exciting at first, but you won’t know how you’ll handle it until that first night alone after you move in, lock the door for the night, and get into bed.
 That’s when it will all hit you.”

-Being on your own again does involve freedom, but that freedom often leads to neglecting everything from your house to your responsibilities, and even your body.
-Putting things off until tomorrow means more tasks pile up and that mountain of projects, errands and duties won’t just clutter up your new place, they’ll put a strain on your mental health.
+Being on your own again involves freedom, but that freedom often leads to neglecting everything from your house to your responsibilities and even your body.
+Putting things off until tomorrow means more tasks pile up, and that mountain of projects, errands, and duties won’t just clutter up your new place; they’ll put a strain on your mental health.

 Make Your Bed Every Day

-In a 2014 commencement speech to the University of Texas, Austin, Admiral William McRaven spoke to the graduating class about his training as a Navy SEAL.
-McRaven shared the ten most significant things he learned while training that will help the graduates as they moved on to the next chapter in life.
-McRaven’s first tip — make your bed every morning.
+In a 2014 commencement speech at the University of Texas, Admiral William McRaven spoke to the graduating class about his training as a Navy SEAL.
+McRaven shared 10 significant things he learned while training to help the graduates move on to the next chapter in their lives.
+McRaven’s first tip?
+Make your bed every morning.

-A handmade farmhouse table made from reclaimed wood was one of my big ticket purchases before moving into the new place.
-I envisioned the kids and I eating dinner at the table, hosting friends and family for weekend meals, and getting plenty of use out of the $400 room-filler.
+A farmhouse table handmade from reclaimed wood was one of my big-ticket purchases before moving into the new place where I would start my life after my divorce.
+I envisioned the kids and me eating dinner at the table, hosting friends and family for weekend meals, and getting plenty of use out of the $400 room-filler.

-Fast forward to present day and the kids prefer eating meals on the ottoman in front of the TV, I haven’t hosted one dinner party, and the table became a makeshift office.
+Fast forward to the present day, and the kids prefer eating meals on the ottoman in front of the TV; I haven’t hosted one dinner party, and the table became a makeshift office.

-When living alone, don’t plan for the things that might happen.
+If you’re living alone after a divorce, don’t plan for the things that might happen.
 You end up spending a substantial amount of time and money on fantasy.
-Focus first on necessities like having all the right tools and utensils around the house.
-Get a read on how life alone will actually go and adjust accordingly.
+Focus first on necessities, like having all the right tools and utensils around the house.
+Get a read on what living alone is actually like and adjust accordingly.

 When it comes to living alone, I’m urging men to say yes to more, but only to events that get a guy out of the house.
 Meet up more with friends and family, volunteer, get a side job, exercise more, and put yourself in situations that require talking to other people.